Preparing for Your Child’s First Appointment

 Schedule

-These procedures are performed in the Kohl's GI Nutrition and Diagnostic Center at CHOP, where our team of gastroenterologists, anesthesiologists and nurses performs thousands of complex and routine endoscopic diagnostic procedures a year.
+These procedures are performed in the Kohl’s GI Nutrition and Diagnostic Center at CHOP, where our team of gastroenterologists, anesthesiologists and nurses performs thousands of complex and routine endoscopic diagnostic procedures each year.
 Gastroenterologists throughout the country often send infants and children with challenging GI issues to CHOP for advanced diagnostic and therapeutic procedures and imaging.

 What to expect after your child’s visit